vinoven/charybdis-wireless-mini-zmk-firmware/README.md

 ### Flashing the Firmware

-Download your choice of firmware from the Releases page.
-Choose a combination of format (Bluetooth/Dongle) and layout (QWERTY, etc.), then follow the steps below to flash it to your keyboard
+Download your firmware from the Releases page, then follow the steps below to flash it to your keyboard:

 1. Unzip the firmware zip
 2. Plug the right half into the computer through USB
 3. Double press the reset button
 4. The keyboard will mount as a removable storage device
-5. Copy the applicable uf2 file into the NICENANO storage device (e.g. charybdis_qwerty_dongle.uf2 -> dongle)
+5. Copy the applicable uf2 file into the NICENANO storage device (e.g. scylla_right.uf2)
 6. It will take a few seconds, then it will unmount and restart itself.
-7. Repeat these steps for all devices.
+7. Repeat these steps for the left half (scylla_left.uf2).
 8. You should now be able to use your keyboard

 > [!NOTE]
-> If you are flashing the firmware for the first time, or if you're switching between the dongle and the Bluetooth/USB configuration, flash the reset firmware to all the devices first
+> If you are flashing the firmware for the first time, flash the settings_reset.uf2 to both halves first

 ### Overview & Usage